 Special damages refers to finances.
-Claiming for special damages puts you back in a stable financial position that would have occurred if the accident had been avoided.
+Claiming for special damages puts you back in the stable financial position that you would have been in had the accident been avoided.
 If you wish to pursue special damages, you should keep receipts and invoices to prove losses.

 How much personal injury compensation could I receive?